 The Aputure Fresnel F10 is basically a 10-inch version of the Fresnel 2X to produce a softer light.
 This Fresnel is much larger and heavier, weighing 3850g compared to the 2100g of the Nanlite FL-20G.

-The F10 also has a much improved barn door, using 8 leaves instead of 4.
+Just like the FL-20G, the F10 is also using 8-leaf barn doors.
 Helping you flag the light with more control.

 The price comes at 310 euros, with an additional 166.80 euros just for the barn doors.
 This makes this light much more expensive and cumbersome to travel with.